-The settlement with the Southern California Gas Company required Public Health to form a Scientific Oversight Committee to guide the Aliso Canyon Disaster Health Research Study (Health Study).
+The settlement with the Southern California Gas Company required Public Health to form a Scientific Oversight Committee (SOC) to guide the Aliso Canyon Disaster Health Research Study (Health Study).
 The SOC has been key to the Health Study development to date, reviewing community input, deciding on the Study's focus and priorities and developing the statement of work for the Health Study RFP.

 The Scientific Oversight Committee (SOC) will:

-The Scientific Oversight Committee includes experts in the areas of environmental health, public health and other related research fields, who will provide guidance on research design and implementation, monitoring of progress, and interpretation of findings.
-In addition to independent experts (appointed through a public nomination process), the Scientific Oversight Committee includes representatives of the following agencies:
+The Scientific Oversight Committee (SOC) includes experts in the areas of environmental health, public health and other related research fields, who are providing guidance on research design and implementation, monitoring of progress, and interpretation of findings.
+In addition to independent experts (appointed through a public nomination process), the SOC includes representatives from the following government agencies:

-Scientific Oversight Committee members' expertise reflect concerns identified by community members and other stakeholders.
+The SOC members' expertise reflects concerns identified by community members and other stakeholders.
 The following areas of expertise were identified as meeting these concerns: Environmental Epidemiology, Disaster Epidemiology, Toxicology, Community-Based Research, Exposure Assessment, Disaster Behavioral Health, Environmental Science, and Air Modeling.
-Additionally, experience studying exposures and impacts from oil, gas, and related chemicals research was also encouraged.
+Additionally, experience studying exposures and impacts from oil, gas, and related chemicals was identified as particularly relevant and valuable.